 - Programs not approved by Acclarent prior to the date of the event

-- Requests outside the areas of Acclarent's business, educational and/or research interests
+- Requests outside the areas of Acclarent business, educational and/or research interest

 - Travel, expenses or fees for specific conference/society participants.
 As an exception, travel may be requested for HCPs in training, e.g. fellows, residents, medical students, if the request comes from the program sponsor or medical educational institution

-Proposals must describe unique research of scientific and business merit.
-Although the approval or denial of an individual request does not influence the review of subsequent proposals, reconciliation of any outstanding items from a previously approved grant to the same requestor or entity must be completed before another can be approved.
+Proposals must describe research that is unique and of scientific and business merit.
+Although the approval or denial of an individual request does not influence the review of subsequent proposals, reconciliation of any outstanding items from a previously approved grant to the same requestor or entity must be completed before anew proposal can be approved.